AAU-SW6-JABA/CDM-Server/README.md

 # Crowd-Density-Management

+# Initializing the p
+Run the shell script setup-proto.sh, which installs dependencies using yarn, and creates ts types for the GRPC protobuffer.

 ## Setting up the PostgreSQL DB:

 A docker-compose file can be found in the root of the folder.
 To run this docker-compose file, docker and docker-compose have to be installed and running.